YjyJeff/curvature/README.md

     - `Normal Operator`: Internal operator in the `Pipeline`, consume DataChunk produced by other operator, and produce result.
     - `Sink`: Last operator in the `Pipeline`, it only consumes the data, does not produce any result.
 - `Event`: Split the execution into `Events`, such that Sink's finalize could be only called once.
 Like `union`, the sink is shared by different pipeline.
 If we execute the pipeline with finalize method, the finalize will be called multiple times.

+# Minimum Support Rust Version(MSRV)
+This crate is guaranteed to compile on the latest stable Rust.
+The minimum support rust version is `1.71`